 BATTLE IS SCAREY, YEAH, BUT IT'S ALIVE.
-ORDERS, GUT QUICKENING, PROTECTING BUDDIES, KILLING-NO THINKING NEEDED.
+ORDERS, GUT QUICKENING, COVERING BUDDIES, KILLING-NO THINKING NEEDED.
 WAITING IS THE HARD PART.
 DAYS AND DAYS PASS DOING WHATEVER YOU COULD TO CUT THROUGH THE FLAT, FLAT DAYS.
 WORST OF ALL IS SOLITARY GUARD DUTY.
-HOW MANY TIMES CAN YOU TAKE OFF YOUR GLOVES TO EXAMINE WHETHER YOUR FINGERNAILS ARE GOING BLACK OR SHIFT YOUR BROWNING.
+HOW MANY TIMES CAN YOU TAKE OFF YOUR GLOVES TO SEE IF YOUR FINGERNAILS ARE GOING BLACK OR CHECK YOUR BROWNING.
 YOUR EYES ARE TRAINED TO SEE OR HEAR MOVEMENT.
 IS THAT SOUND THE MONGOLIANS?
-THEY ARE Much EAR WORSE THAN THE KOREANS.
+THEY ARE WAY WORSE THAN THE NORTH KOREANS.
 THE MONGOLS NEVER QUIT; NEVER STOP.
 WHEN YOU THINK THEY ARE DEAD THEY TURN OVER AND SHOOT YOU IN THE GROIN.
 EVEN IF YOU'RE WRONG AND THEY'RE AS DEAD AS A DOPE HEAD'S EYES IT'S WORTH THE WASTE OF AMMO TO MAKE SURE.

-There I WAS 96 HOUR AFTER HOUR LEANING ON A MAKESHIFT WALL.
-NOTHING TO SEE BUT A QUIET VILLAGE BELOW, NAKED HILLS BEYOND, A TIGHT CLUSTER OF BAMBOO STICKING UP FROM SNOW PROTECTING MY LEFT.
-I STAYED ALERT AS BEST I COULD LISTENING, WATCHING FOR ANY HOSTILE ACTIVITY.
-Most of the time NOTHING MOVED.
-ONCE I HEARD CRACKLING IN THE A single something moutally BAMBOO STANDS.
-I KNEW IT WASN'T THE ENEMY-THEY NEVER CAME IN ONES-SO I GUESSED IT WAS A TIGER. part, Ion.
+THERE I WAS, HOUR AFTER HOUR LEANING ON A MAKESHIFT WALL.
+NOTHING TO SEE BUT A QUIET VILL itsthatched roofs mi micking the BELOW, NAKED HILLS BEYOND, A TIGHT CLUSTER OF BAMBOO WHERE WE DUMPED OUR GARBAGE, STICKING UP THROUGH SNOW AT MY LEFT.
+I STAYED ALERT AS BEST I COULD.
+LISTENING, WATCHING FOR ANY SIGN OF SLOE EYES OR PADDED HATS.
+MOST OF THE TIME NOTHING MOVED.
+BUT ONE AFTERNOON I HEARD A THIN CRACKLING IN THE BAMBOO STANDS.
+A SINGLE SOMETHING WAS MOVING.
+I KNEW IT WASN'T THE ENEMY-THEY NEVER CAME IN ONES-SO I FIGURED IT WAS A TIGER.
 WORD WAS THEY ROAMED UP IN THE HILLS BUT NO BODY HAD SEEN ONE.
-THEN I SAW MOVEMENT IN THE BRAKES; A maybe DOG I FIGURED.
-NO. IT WAS A LITTLE HAND STICKING OUT AND PATTING THE GROUND.
+THEN I SAW THE BRAKES PART, LOW TO THE GROUND.
+A DOG MAYBE.
+NO. IT WAS A CHILD'S HAND STICKING OUT AND PATTING THE GROUND.
 I REMEMBER SMILING.
-REMINDED ME OF CEE AND ME TRYING TO STEAL PEACHES OFF THE GROUND UNDER MISS ELLEN'S TREE.
-SNEAKING.
-CRAWLING QUIET AS WE COULD SO SHE WOULDN'T SEE US AND GRAB A BELT.
-SO SINCE I DIDN'T EVEN TRY TO RUN HER OFF THE FIRST TIME, SHE CAME BACK ALMOST EVERY DAY, THIS CHILD CRAWLING THROUGH BAMBOO TO SCAVENGE OUR TRASH.
+REMINDED ME OF CEE AND ME TRYING TO STEAL PEACHES OFF THE GROUND UNDER MISS RI bINSON'S ELLEN'S TREE.
+SNEAKING, CRAWLING, QUIET AS WE COULD SO SHE WOULDN'T SEE US AND GRAB A BELT.
+I DIDN'T EVEN TRY TO RUN HER OFF THAT FIRST TIME, SO SHE CAME BACK ALMOST EVERY DAY, CRAWLING THROUGH BAMBOO TO SCAVENGE OUR TRASH.
 I SAW HER FACE ONLY ONCE.
 MOSTLY I JUST WATCHED HER HAND MOVING BETWEEN THE STALKS TO PAW GARBAGE.
 EACH TIME SHE CAME IT WAS AS WELCOME AS WATCHING A BIRD FEED HER YOUNG OR A HEN SCRATCHING, SCRATCHING DIRT FOR THE WORM SHE KNEW FOR SURE WAS BURIED THERE.
 SOMETIMES HER HAND WAS SUCCESSFUL RIGHT AWAY, AND SNATCHED A PIECE OF GARBAGE IN A BLINK.
 OTHER TIMES THE FINGERS JUST STRETCHED, PATTING, SEARCHING FOR SOMETHING, ANYTHING, TO EAT.
 LIKE A TINY STARFISH-LEFT HANDED, LIKE ME.
 I'VE WATCHED RACOONS MORE CHOOSEY WITH TRASH CANS.
 SHE WASN'T PICKY.
 ANYTHING NOT METAL, GLASS OR PAPER WAS FOOD TO HER.
 SHE RELIED NOT ON HER EYES, BUT HER FINGERTIPS ALONE TO FIND NOURISHMENT.
 K RATION REFUSE, SCRAPS FROM PACKAGES SENT WITH LOVE FROM MOM FULL OF CRUMBLING CUP CAKES, FRUIT.
 AN ORANGE, SOFT NOW AND BLACKENED WITH ROT LIES JUST BEYOND HER FINGERS.
 SHE FUMBLES FOR IT.
 MY RELIEF GUARD COMES OVER, SEES HER HAND AND SHAKES HIS HEAD SMILING.
 AS HE APPROACHES HER SHE RAISES UP AND IN WHAT LOOKS LIKE A HURRIED, EVEN AUTOMATIC, GESTURE SHE SAYS SOMETHING IN KOREAN.
 SOUNDS LIKE 'YUM YUM'.
+SHE SMILES, REACHES FOR THE SOLDIER'S CROTCH, TOUCHES IT.
+IT SURPRISES HIM.
+YUM YUM?
+AS SOON AS I LOOK AWAY FROM HER HAND TO HER FACE, SEE THE TWO MISSING TEETH, THE FALL OF BLACK HAIR ABOVE EAGER EYES, HE BLOWS HER in the trush AWAY.
+ONLY THE HAND REMAINS, CLUTCHING ITS TREASURE, A SPOTTED, ROTTING ORANGE.